Sound Fountain

 Roland Gelatt in High Fidelity Magazine

-In High Fidelity Magazine of September, 1956, Roland Gelatt wrote on his Music Makers page about the sale of Concert Hall label and added that Concert Hall's chief fall program centered on its new series of binaural tape recordings.
+In High Fidelity Magazine of September, 1956, Roland Gelatt wrote on his Music Makers page about the sale of the Concert Hall label and added that Concert Hall's chief fall program centered on its new series of binaural tape recordings.
 As several Concert Hall recordings appeared on the Musical Masterpiece Society's label, it is clear that not all tapes and plates were sold to Crowell-Collier.
 An example is the Mendelssohn-Pelleg recording.
+The sale may have prompted the editors of Schwann Record Catalog to stop listing the label, while the competitor The Longplayer continued listing Concert Hall in the 1959 editions of their catalogs.

 High Fidelity Magazine of September, 1956, page 51.